 The University of Pennsylvania School of Veterinary Medicine, in Philadelphia, the only veterinary school in the state, covers 2 million square feet equally divided for academics, research, and animal care, with a 150-bed hospital.
-In addition to the university's main facilities management group of 300, a team of nine is dedicated to facilities at Penn Vet
+In addition to the university's main facilities management group of 300, a team of nine is dedicated to facilities at Penn Vet.

-Christopher J. Phillips, director of operations at Penn Vet for four years, earned a bachelor's degree in business at Pennsylvania State University and previously worked in HVAC service.
+Christopher J. Phillips, director of operations at Penn Vet for four years, earned a bachelor's degree in business at Pennsylvania State University and previously worked in HVAC service. maintenance strong.
+That's a priority because we think it pays off in the long run," he adds.

 OHSU's Dancey agrees that economic challenges "top the list."
 He cites rising energy costs.
 "We're doing a lot to reduce our consumption and spend in that area," he says.
-Rau of KUMC says lack of funding is holding back about \$70 million of deferred maintenance on campus buildings that are 45 years old on average, "All the basic infrastructure is shot," he says.
+Rau of KUMC says lack of funding is holding back about \$70 million of deferred maintenance on campus buildings that are 45 years old on average.
+"All the basic infrastructure is shot," he says.